dwetterau/dwetterau.github.io/_posts/2025-05-04-digitizing-handwritten-journal-entries.md

 In the small handful of early entries I looked at, it was only getting 1-2 words wrong per entry.
 As I work my way through this process, I might report back with some accuracy numbers.
-It seemed like the quality was already high enough to start interpretting the results with LLMs, which pushed me to go ahead and run this on all the scans I have so far.
+It seemed like the quality was already high enough to start interpreting the results with LLMs, which pushed me to go ahead and run this on all the scans I have so far.

 ### Wrapping up